Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tools/curve.rst

       The final appearance of the strokes is a combination of the brush and material used, binding the material to the brush gives more control and avoids a lack of coordination between the two.

-For more information about brushes and materials see: :doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>` and :doc:`Material </grease_pencil/materials/introduction>`.
+For more information about brushes and materials see:
+:doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>`
+and :doc:`Material </grease_pencil/materials/introduction>`.

 Common Brush Options
 ---------------------

-You can configure the brush main settings exposed on the topbar for convenience.
+You can configure the brush main settings exposed on the Topbar for convenience.
 For complete draw brushes configuration and settings see:
 :doc:`Draw Brush </grease_pencil/modes/draw/brushes/draw_brush>`.